Celebrating Transformational Science: Honoring the 2024 International Champions of the Frontiers Planet Prize

 Such findings are vital in educating policymakers and encouraging real, positive change.
 As Professor Haase states “Legislative measures can promote recovery in freshwater ecosystems, but recovery recently stalled, thus further action is critically needed.”

-Influencing policy and legislation is also at the heart of the work of the third international champion, Professor Jason Rohr, from the University of Notre Dame, United States of America.
-Known for his interdisciplinary approach when exploring the complex interactions between environmental factors and biological systems, Professor Rohr turned his attention to Schistosomiasis, a parasitic disease transmitted through contact with contaminated freshwater and puts over 800 million people worldwide at risk of the disease.
-In his award-winning research A planetary health innovation for disease, food, and water challenges in Africa, published in Nature.
+Influencing policy and legislation is also at the heart of the work of the third international champion, Professor Jason Rohr, from the University of Notre Dame, United States of America, accompanied by his co-author Dr Alexandra Sack.
+Known for their interdisciplinary approach when exploring the complex interactions between environmental factors and biological systems, Professor Rohr and Doctor Sack turned their attention to Schistosomiasis, a parasitic disease transmitted through contact with contaminated freshwater and puts over 800 million people worldwide at risk of the disease.
+In their award-winning research A planetary health innovation for disease, food, and water challenges in Africa, published in Nature.
 Professor Rohr and his co-authors decided to take a novel approach by reimagining poverty, health, and environmental issues as intersections rather than separate issues.

 First they removed the invasive aquatic vegetation from water access points which reduced the initial chances of catching the disease.
 These plants were then recycled as valuable agricultural inputs with use in compost, livestock feed, and biogas production which improved overall health, wealth, food, and energy access in communities.